-“EL insurance will help you (employer) pay compensation if an employee is injured or becomes ill because of the work they do for you.”
+“Employers Liability insurance will help you (employer) pay compensation if an employee is injured or becomes ill because of the work they do for you.”